Discontinuity-aware physics-informed neural network for phase-field method in three-phase flow with phase change: Methodology

-The phase-field method \cite{cahn1958free,allen1979microscopic} introduces a diffuse-interface description that eliminates explicit interface tracking and is widely employed in multiphase flow simulations.
-A set of phase-field variables is introduced to represent the continuous variation of properties across the interface, and these variables are classified into non-conserved and conserved types governed by the AC and CH equations, respectively \cite{chen2025pf}.
+Considering the ice-water-air three-phase flow, the phase-field method and its PINN-based form are briefly reviewed in this section.
+Phase-field variables are introduced to represent the continuous variation of properties across the interface governed by the non-conserved AC and conserved CH equations, whilst the fluid dynamics is modeled by the NS equations consisting of the continuity, momentum, and energy equations.

 The AC equation \cite{allen1979microscopic} is used to model the phase change from water to ice: